resolve109/study-aws-sa/aws-study-guide.md

   - Enables recovery to any point in time within the last 35 days with second-level precision
   - Superior to global tables for addressing data corruption scenarios that require point-in-time restoration
   - More efficient and less time-consuming than exporting to S3 Glacier for recovery purposes
+  - Automated backups enable point-in-time recovery within the retention period (up to 35 days)
+  - Allows restoration to any moment within the retention window (e.g., 5 minutes before an accidental change)
+  - More precise than manual snapshots for recovering from recent data corruption or accidental changes
+  - Essential for maintaining business continuity after administrative errors
+  - Provides a continuous backup capability with transaction logs for fine-grained recovery points

+- **Gaming Application Architecture**:
+  - For multiplayer gaming with sub-millisecond data access requirements:
+    - Use Amazon DynamoDB with DynamoDB Accelerator (DAX) for frequently accessed data
+    - Export historical data to Amazon S3 using DynamoDB table export
+    - Use Amazon Athena for one-time queries on historical data in S3
+  - This provides the least operational overhead while meeting both low-latency access and analytics needs
+  - Better suited for gaming applications than RDS with custom export scripts
+  - More direct than solutions using Kinesis Data Streams for data export
+  - Eliminates the need to maintain complex streaming pipelines for simple historical data access
+### DynamoDB Integration Patterns
+- **Real-time Notifications**:
+  - For alerting teams when new items are added to DynamoDB with minimal operational overhead:
+    - Enable DynamoDB Streams on the table
+    - Create a Lambda function triggered by the stream events
+    - Configure the Lambda to publish to an SNS topic
+    - Have team members subscribe to the SNS topic
+  - This approach has less operational overhead than scanning tables with cron jobs
+  - More efficient than modifying application code to publish to multiple SNS topics
+  - Prevents performance impact on the main application by using a separate notification path
+  - Leverages managed services to minimize maintenance requirements

 ### Amazon Neptune
 - **Use Cases**: